ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 [Git]: https://github.com/git-guides/install-git
 [Homebrew]: https://brew.sh

-Once all the software listed above has been verified and/or iinstalled, clone the [Google Cloud HPC-Toolkit][2] and change directories to the cloned repository:
+Once all the software listed above has been verified and/or installed, clone the [Google Cloud HPC-Toolkit][2] and change directories to the cloned repository:
 ``` bash linenums="1"
 git clone https://github.com/GoogleCloudPlatform/hpc-toolkit.git